Skip Navigation

 COVID-19 Vaccines

-Ontario’s COVID-19 Vaccine Program offers COVID-19 vaccines free of charge to all individuals 6 months of age and older in Ontario, regardless of citizenship or immigration status.
-They do not need to have an Ontario health card.
+Ontario’s COVID-19 Vaccine Program (external link) offers COVID-19 vaccines free of charge to all individuals 6 months of age and older in Ontario, even if you do not have an Ontario health card.

 Ontario’s COVID-19 vaccine program aims to ensure as many Ontarians as possible are up to date with their COVID-19 vaccines for the purposes of protecting individuals against severe COVID-19 disease, including hospitalization and death.